Presentation of the Virgin Mary Holy Metropolitan Church

-The Presentation of the Virgin Mary Holy Metropolitan Church is a Greek Orthodox cathedral, located in Athinagora Square in the old town of Chania in Crete.
-It was originally built during the late period of Ottoman rule, between 1850 and 1860.
+The Presentation of the Virgin Mary Holy Metropolitan Church, also known as the Cathedral of Chania and as the Trimartiri Cathedral, (Note: Other names include the Trimartyri Cathedral, the Panagia Trimartiri, the Cathedral of Mary, the Metropolitan Church of the Virgin Mary, the Cathedral Temple of Chania, and the Temple of Eisodion of Theotokos.) is a Greek Orthodox cathedral, located in Athinagora Square in the old town of Chania in Crete, Greece.
+It was originally built during the late period of Ottoman era, commenced in 1850 and completed in 1860.

-The church contains three aisles, of which the central aisle is dedicated to the Presentation of the Virgin, the south aisle to the Three Hierarchs and the north aisle to Saint Nicholas.